 After hearing and considering all the facts, the ALJ will make a decision.
 If you win your claim, you might be entitled to medical benefits, as well as back due income benefits.

-For more information about workers’ compensation awards and appeals, and help with your claim including on your day in court, call Bader Law Firm, LLC.
+For more information about workers’ compensation awards and appeals, and help with your claim including on your day in court, call Bader Scott Injury Lawyers.
 Contact us at 678-562-5595 for a free, no-obligation consultation today.